-first meeting of the WI in Snitterfield was held in
+first meeting of the WI in Snitterfield was held

-in the village hall on 24th May 1933.
-36 members attended,
+in the village hall on 24th May 1933, when 36 members

 of the women in the community so dress making, fruit

 bottling, poultry keeping and home nursing were

 During World War 2 our WI ladies had a jam making